spellshape/cli/.github/ISSUE_TEMPLATE/bug-report.md

 **What version are you using?**

-Provide the output of the `ignite version` command.
+Provide the output of the `spellshape version` command.